If you want more clients from online your dental website design must be excellent.

 Other industries maybe able to get away with dated websites.

 Medical websites in general have to look clean and professional.
 You are selling a service that has a high monetary value and because it’s of a personal nature your visitors will want to trust you before letting you work on their teeth.

 There are a few different ways you can make your website visitors trust you.

 Firstly, your website design in my opinion should be custom made.
 It should reflect your business and your core values.

-Imagine looking for a dentist and you bring up 5 different dental practises.
-2 of these dentist practises however are using the same website theme.
+Imagine looking for a dentist and you bring up 5 different dental practices.
+2 of these dentist practices however are using the same website theme.
 This would cause you to stop and become confused.